UDOOboard/Neo-Docs/docs/04_Software_&_Operating_Systems/03_Yocto.md

 Within builds, there are options for various build-time sanity/regression tests, and also the option to boot and test certain images under QEMU to validate the build.

 ## UDOO Neo
-Here you can find the [Open Embedded meta-layer for UDOO boards] (https://github.com/graugans/meta-udoo).
+Here you can find the [Open Embedded meta-layer for UDOO boards](https://github.com/graugans/meta-udoo).

 Follow the instructions in the README of the github project to know how to use it.
 Thanks to *graugans* for his work.